MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 <!--

-OPEN ISSUE: Is it possible to define a more descriptive title in the legend when drawing the graph (vs. “Count”)?
+OPEN ISSUE: Is it possible to define a more descriptive title in the legend when drawing the graph (vs. "Count")?
 Or overall title on top or underneath?

 Use the render PropertyName parameter:  title, xtitle, ytitle,, legend